-The children reported that they feel safe in school.
+In discussion with inspectors, a group of children from year 6 reported that they feel safe in school.
 They know what to do and who to talk to if they are concerned about their safety or well-being.

-Owing to the ongoing action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.